bhklab/PredictIO-MV-Dist/docs/README.md

 Full documentation will be available in the `docs/` folder or via published GitHub Pages.

-**Raw Data Setup**
-Start by downloading and organizing the raw input datasets as described in [`data/rawdata/README.md`](https://github.com/bhklab/PredictIO-MV-Dist/blob/main/data/rawdata/README.md)
+Start by downloading and organizing the raw input datasets as described in [`data/rawdata/README.md`](https://github.com/bhklab/PredictIO-MV-Dist/blob/main/data/rawdata/README.md).

 For data download and processing, please refer to the univariable repository:
 🔗 [https://github.com/bhklab/PredictIO-UV-Dist](https://github.com/bhklab/PredictIO-UV-Dist)